Hariesh28/Birthday-Reminder/README.md

 - **Dynamic Dashboard:** View today’s birthdays in an intuitive, responsive interface.
 - **Admin Panel:** Manage authorized users directly from the dashboard.
 - **Enhanced UI/UX:** Custom CSS styles deliver a professional and engaging experience.
+- **Email Notification:** Users have the option to receive a copy of their dashboard responses via email.
+- **Gemini AI Integration:** Generate personalized birthday messages using Gemini AI.

 ---